 Delnor-Wiggins Pass State Park

-Trying to find a relaxing spot to bird-watch or see native Florida wildlife around Naples?
+Trying to find a relaxing spot to bird-watch or see native Florida wildlife around Collier County?
 Delnor-Wiggins Pass State Park teems with local birdlife and wildlife.
 The park’s soft sand and shallow water are incredible for going swimming or read a book in the sun.
 You’ll also have easy access to tidal creeks, mangrove swamps, the Cocohatchee River, and the Gulf of Mexico.

 Need a place to launch your kayak?
 Head to Conner Park.
 You can also park nearby in a metered parking spot rather than paying the entrance fee for Delnor-Wiggins Pass State Park.